Early diagnosis saves lives

 In 1983, the Lancet published a paper describing what was initially called the ‘anticardiolipin syndrome’; this name was changed to the antiphospholipid syndrome at the first meeting of the British Society for Rheumatology in 1984.

 Since this time, no-one has done more to advance the understanding of APS than Professor Graham Hughes.
 He has worked tirelessly to raise awareness of the symptoms, consequences and treatment of the disorder, always advocating that doctors should ‘listen to their patients’.

 APS has been described as ‘one of the most important diseases of our time’ and, in 1990, Dr Aziz Gharavi, Dr Nigel Harris, Dr Graham Hughes and others received the ILAR Ciba-Geigy award for their work in defining the antiphospholipid syndrome.

-The trustees decided to change the name of the charity in 2016 to APS Support UK to reflect the fact that medical practitioners now almost universally refer to Hughes syndrome as the antiphospholipid syndrome (APS).
+The trustees decided to use the name, APS Support UK, in 2016 to reflect the fact that medical practitioners now almost universally refer to Hughes syndrome as the antiphospholipid syndrome (APS).
 It was agreed that this was in the best interest of all patients.

 Since patients are now given a diagnosis of APS rather than Hughes syndrome, it became crucial to identify the charity in a way that both patients and medical practitioners can readily recognise.

 APS Support UK is the only UK registered charity dedicated to supporting anyone affected by APS.

 We aim to achieve earlier diagnosis and the best possible treatment for patients by:

 APS Support UK is a small charity that punches well above its weight but, thanks to all our supporters and volunteers, we have achieved a lot so far and will endeavour to do all we can to help those affected by this disorder